It's an odd thing, writing an About page for yourself.

 I even stumbled across a great Douglas Adams quote I'd saved.
 He talks about how we might not go where we intended, but we often end up where we needed to be.

-It still felt like something was missing and I realized this was because the heart of my work is centered around women's empowerment.
+It still felt like something was missing and I realized this was because the heart of my work is centered around women.
 I was missing a strong woman's voice.

 Louisa May Alcott gave me a beautiful line for the essence of an entrepreneur's courage: "I’m not afraid of storms, for I’m learning how to sail my ship."
 So wonderfully put, so very true.
 But despite the purpose of this page, my work is never just about me.
 It's about us.